 Written to help people with cancer and their close friends and family make decisions about living with cancer and managing symptoms.
 Some sections are specific to the US.
 But it is still helpful for people in the UK

 This guide shows how openness, advance planning and the use of complementary therapies can benefit dying people.
 It covers therapies, exercises and perspectives on death, emotions, attitudes and intimate needs.
 An extensive resources section tells readers where to find more help and support.

 Bloomsbury Publishing, 2010

-This practical guide talks about the choices you have when arranging a funeral.
-It covers all aspects of planning a service and creating a ceremony that both commemorates and celebrates a life, and provides comfort, inspiration and good memories.
+This practical guide talks about the choices available when arranging a funeral.
+It covers all aspects of planning a service and creating a ceremony that both commemorates and celebrates a life, and provides comfort, inspiration, and good memories.